 Here is a useful guide to Access Your LinkedIn Insight Tag

-To track and optimize your Facebook Ads, Facebook Pixel is the first step.
-Facebook Pixel is a code which helps you collect all data about the performance of your Facebook ads so that you can understand the conversion pattern, optimize the ads for improving conversions, and build the right audience for targeting as well as remarketing.
+To track and optimize your social media ads, Facebook Pixel is the first step.
+Facebook Pixel is a code that helps you collect all data about the performance of your Facebook ads so that you can understand the conversion pattern, optimize the ads for improving conversions, and build the right audience for targeting as well as remarketing.

 You can install the base code of your Facebook Pixel in the GTM account.
 For this, you will need Admin-level access for the Facebook account that you wish to track.
 Also, you will need to have the Facebook Business Manager set up and ready along with the URL of your website under the “Pages” section.
 This will enable you to reach the Pixel code.